vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

 1. Login to [portal.azure.com](https://portal.azure.com) using your Azure account credentials.

+1. Switch to your browser window containing your Azure portal.

 1. On the Azure portal menu, click **+ Create a resource**.

 1. In the Search textbox, type **Event Hubs** and then click the **Event Hubs** search result.